kevingrismore/cicd-example-workspaces/README.md

 - a `Dockerfile`
 - a `requirements.txt`
 - its own flow(s)
-- its own independently triggered github actions workflow
+- its own independently triggered GitHub Actions workflow

 The configuration files heavily rely on templating to make copy/pasting files when starting new projects or adding deployments easier.